 Talk to your professor

 If you notice you’re failing a class, you must talk to your professor as soon as possible.
 Be honest and discuss why you think you’re falling behind and what you can do to repair your grade.
 Your professor may let you deliver missed assignments and projects or offer extra credit.
-Whatever their advice is, make sure to follow it and do your best to improve your grade.
+Whatever their advice is, make sure to follow it and do your best to get better grades.

 Talk with your academic advisor